 Going on a road trip with a toddler can be fun.
 But not when there is a risk of them wriggling out of their car seat!

 When my son was a toddler, he used to play with the straps on his car seat, and it scared the hell out of me!
 I knew he wasn’t strong enough to unclip them, but it was still a concern.
 I pulled over immediately to give him an important life lesson.

-Before we go on, take a moment to look at the National Highway Traffic Safety Administration for up to date information on how you should fit your child correctly with a seat belt.
-It is extremely important information.
+Before we go on, take a moment to look at the National Highway Traffic Safety Administration for up-to-date information on how you should fit your child correctly with a seat belt.
+It is vital information.